On the total volume of the double hyperbolic space

 In the hemisphere model, without loss of generality we use the unit 1-sphere $\mathbb{S}^1$ (see Remark~\ref{remark_hemisphere_model_r}).
-Notice that any polytope in $\mathbb{DH}^1$ can be cut into up to two parts, $x_1\le 0$ and $x_1\ge 0$.
-By symmetry, without loss of generality we assume $P$ is a half circle that satisfies $0\le t_0\le x_1\le 1$ for some $t_0$.
-Let $g$ be a stereographic projection of the unit circle from $(0,-1)$ to the space $x_1=1$ (we use coordinate $y$ for this space): $g(x_0,x_1)=y$.
+Notice that any polytope in $\mathbb{DH}^1$ can be cut into two parts with $x_1\le 0$ and $x_1\ge 0$, and each part is either a half circle or the difference of two half circles.
+By symmetry, without loss of generality we further assume $P$ is a half circle that satisfies $0\le t_0\le x_1\le 1$ for some $t_0$.
+Let $g$ be a stereographic projection of the unit circle from $(0,-1)$ to the space $x_1=1$ (we use coordinate $y$ for this space, see Figure~\ref{figure_projection}): $g(x_0,x_1)=y$.
 By (\ref{equation_upper_half_space_coordinate}) $y=\frac{2x_0}{x_1+1}$.

 We first consider $\mu_h(P)$ and $\mu_{h,\epsilon}(P)$ (then next $\mu'_h(P)$ and $\mu'_{h,\epsilon}(P)$).
 By (\ref{equation_volume_P_hemisphere_epsilon})